hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 In an ideal world, you would expect the number of unique cellular barcodes to correpsond to the number of cells you loaded.
 However, this is not the case as capture rates of cells are only a proportion of what is loaded.
 For example, the inDrops cell **capture efficiency** is higher (70-80%) compared to 10X which can drop is between 50-60%.

 The cell numbers can also vary by protocol, **producing cell numbers that are much higher than what we loaded**.
 For example, during the inDrops protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
 While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
-Similarly, with the 10X protocol there is a chance of obtaining only bardoded beads in the emulsion droplet (GEM) and no actual cell.
+Similarly, with the 10X protocol there is a chance of obtaining only a barcoded bead in the emulsion droplet (GEM) and no actual cell.
 Both of these can lead to a higher number of cellular barcodes than cells.

 ```r
 # Visualize the number of cell counts per cell